 The PnET-Succession Extension also changes the calculation of shade.
 LAI is estimated for multiple canopy layers, and available light is computed for each layer and sub-layer, including the sub-canopy (i.e., ground).

-The PnET-Succession Extension tracks biomass in four live pools (foliage, roots, wood and non-structural (C reserves)) and two dead pools (woody and leaf litter).
+The PnET-Succession Extension tracks biomass in four live pools (foliage, roots, wood and non-structural (C reserves)) and three dead pools (woody,leaf litter, and soil organic matter).
 For disturbance extensions that request “biomass” from the succession extension, PnET-Succession passes the sum of wood+foliage.

 Initializing Biomass